shipsaas/ready/README.md

 ### GUI

-Since all the things under Laravel SaaS Ready is RESTFul APIs.
-No GUI available.
+Since all the things under Shi[SaaS Ready is RESTFul APIs.
+No GUI available on this particular repository.

-I planned to work on the seperate project for the GUI.
-Coming soon as well!
+There will be a separate repository for the GUI.
+Stay tuned!

 ## Contribute to the project